-At our on-campus Pediatric Clinic we provide preschool services on Monday and Wednesday mornings during the fall, spring and summer semesters.
+Our on-campus Pediatric Speech Clinic provides preschool services on Monday and Wednesday mornings during the fall, spring and summer semesters.
 There also are a limited number of sessions available for school-age children on selected afternoons.
 Summer sessions are available for preschool through school-age children.

 Pediatric Occupational Therapy is another service that is offered at our on-campus clinic during the fall semester and late spring.
 This service is a collaboration with Western Michigan University.
 Families have the option of enrolling their child for only O.T., or for integrative speech and O.T. services.
 Please contact us for dates and times.

 Social Thinking Group will be offered at our CCRS Location on Tuesdays at 4:00 during the fall of 2017.
 This group helps children who struggle with understanding and using social norms or cues, indirect or figurative language, or adapting behavior to fit the needs of varying communication partners.